xmtp/XIPs/XIPs/xip-48-content-type-local-db-integration.md

 > This API change allows transmitting arbitrary and therefore potentially dangerous types of content.
 Complex decoding or presentation logic can trigger undesirable or dangerous behavior in the receiving client.
 The authority of any given content type SHOULD provide suitable guidance on how to handle the content type safely.

-> \* In the case of content types managed by https://github.com/xmtp the authority would be contributors/admins of the relevant GitHub repos.
+> \* In the case of content types managed by the [XMTP GitHub organization](https://github.com/xmtp) the authority would be contributors/admins of the relevant GitHub repos.
 <!-- The security considerations include design decisions, concerns, and implementation-specific guidance and pitfalls that might be important to security discussions about the proposed change.
 It surfaces threats and risks and how they are being addressed.
 The information should be useful throughout the proposal's lifecycle.

 An XIP cannot proceed to Final status without a discussion of security considerations deemed sufficient by the XIP reviewers.
 XIP submissions missing security considerations will be rejected outright. -->